vikiru/restasaurus/README.md

 npm run lint
 ```

-5. Fix all ESLint issues then format the files according to Prettier config, with [Prettier](https://prettier.io/).
+1. Fix all ESLint issues then format the files with [Prettier](https://prettier.io/).

 ```bash
 npm run prettier